inner-whisper/inner-whisper.github.io/_posts/2023-03-15-rspec-retry-for-flaky-specs.markdown

 ## TLDR

 If you find it too difficult to reproduce the conditions of specific `flaky` tests, use the `rspec-retry` gem.
-If possible, limit this use with gem settings such as `exceptions_to_retry`, and apply it only to certain types of tests. radually reduce the number of retry tests: learn how to reproduce test failure conditions.
+If possible, limit this use with gem settings such as `exceptions_to_retry`, and apply it only to certain types of tests.
+Gradually reduce the number of retry tests: learn how to reproduce test failure conditions.

 ## Problem

 There are many reasons why running a single test as part of an entire test suite can result in an unstable crash (flaky spec):
 1. The order in which the tests are run
-2. a certain moment of time (e.g. `on Sunday after 22:00`)
+2. A certain moment of time (e.g. `on Sunday after 22:00`)
 3. Network problems
 4. Sorting result of data selection from SQL queries (if no explicit sorting)
 5. etc.